Wu Wei: the Chinese art of effortless action

 • Global Reach: As more people explore Eastern philosophies, the ideas of Wu Wei are sparking a greater interest in mindfulness, meditation, and other practices that encourage living in tune with the natural rhythms of life.

-7 Key Principles of Wu Wei
+7 key principles of Wu Wei

 At its core, Wu Wei has several main principles that shape the way we can approach life.
 These include: